MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Card types

-There are three types of cards supported in Teams:
+There are three types of cards that support Markdown in Teams:

 * **Adaptive Cards**: Markdown is supported in Adaptive Card `Textblock` field, as well as `Fact.Title` and `Fact.Value`.
 HTML is not supported in adaptive cards.
 * **O365 Connector Cards**: Markdown and limited HTML is supported in Office 365 Connector cards in the text fields.